michael-benin-CN/gifshot/README.md

 // create another gif and/or snapshot without asking for the user's permission to
 // access the camera again
 'keepCameraOn': false,
-// The interval (in milleseconds) that images are created 'interval': 0.1,
+// The amount of time (in seconds) to wait between each frame capture of a video 'interval': 0.1,
-// The number of frames to use
+// The number of frames to use to create the animated GIF
-'numFrames': 10,
+// Note: Each frame is captured every 100 milleseconds of a video 'numFrames': 10,
 // Callback function that provides the current progress of the current image 'progressCallback': function(captureProgress) {},
 // Callback function that is called when the current image is completed 'completeCallback': function() {},
 // how many pixels to skip when creating the palette.
 Default is 10.
 Less is better, but slower.
+// Note: By adjusting the sample interval, you can either produce extremely high-quality images slowly, or produce good images in
+//       reasonable times.
+With a sampleInterval of 1, the entire image is used in the learning phase, while with an interval of 10,
+//       a pseudo-random subset of 1/10 of the pixels are used in the learning phase.
+A sampling factor of 10 gives a substantial
+//       speed-up, with a small quality penalty.
 'sampleInterval': 10,
-// how many web workers to use.
+// how many web workers to use to process the animated GIF frames.
 Default is 2.
 'numWorkers': 2
 ```